-▼ Figure 5: Intersection between rural roads and internal roads

-6.3.4.
-Access/Egress Setback (As illustrated in Figures 2, 3 and 4)

-- a.
+- Figure 5: Intersection between rural roads and internal roads Setback for development 7.6 m (25 ft.) from the property line No building, fence, trees or Setback for development similar obstructions to visibility 38.0 m (125 ft.) from the to be located in this area centre line of the Rural Road right-of-way m (300 Rural Road RUGE Setback for shelterbelts, tree planting etc. to vehicle access to be located in this area Road rna ã - 6.3.4.
+Access/Egress Setback (As illustrated in Figures 2, 3 and 4) - a.
 No vehicle access/egress may be located within 304.8 m (1000 ft) of the intersection of two highways. - b.
 No vehicle access/egress may be located within 304.8 m (1000 ft) of the intersection of a highway and a secondary road. - c.
 No vehicle access/egress may be located on a secondary road within 152.4 m (500 ft) of the intersection of a secondary road and a rural road. - d.
 No vehicle access/egress may be located on a rural road within 91.4 m (300 ft) of the intersection of a rural road and a secondary road. - e.
 No access/egress to a secondary road shall be located within 152.4 m (500 ft) of the beginning or end of a road curve of greater than 20 degrees unless in the opinion of the Development Authority it would not pose a traffic safety problem or impede visibility.

-- 6.3.5.
-No buildings, fences, trees, haystacks, or other structures that obscure visibility shall be permitted at the intersection of two rural roads as indicated in Figure 6. - ▼ Figure 6: Location of buildings at rural road intersections
+6.3.5.
+No buildings, fences, trees, haystacks, or other structures that obscure visibility shall be permitted at the intersection of two rural roads as indicated in Figure 6.

+▼ Figure 6: Location of buildings at rural road intersections

 - 6.3.6.
-Access/egress to a secondary road shall not be permitted where it would be: - a. less than 152.4 m (500 ft) from an existing access/egress on the same side of the road; - b. less than 152.4 m (500 ft) from a bridge; - c. less than 152.4 (500 ft) from an at-grade railway crossing; - d. at a point where the gradient of the road is in excess of 3 percent when the existing surveyed road has been constructed to secondary road standards; in the case of an existing surveyed road not constructed to secondary road standards access/egress will be permitted only if construction to secondary road standards is expected within two years and the grade will then be less than 3 percent.
+Access/egress to a secondary road shall not be permitted where it would be: - a. less than 152.4 m (500 ft) from an existing access/egress on the same side of the road; - b. less than 152.4 m (500 ft) from a bridge; - c. less than 152.4 m (500 ft) from an at-grade railway crossing; - d. at a point where the gradient of the road is in excess of three (3%) percent when the existing surveyed road has been constructed to secondary road standards; in the case of an existing surveyed road not constructed to secondary road standards access/egress will be permitted only if construction to secondary road standards is expected within two years and the grade will then be less than three (3%) percent.

 - 6.3.7.
 The dumping of rocks and/or any other refuse within any road right-of-way is prohibited. - 6.3.8.
-Alberta Transportation approval will be required for all development permit applications within 300 metres of a provincial highway boundary or within 800 metres of the centre point of an intersection of a provincial highway with another County-road before the Development Authority can make a decision on the application.
+Alberta Transportation approval will be required for all development permit applications within 300 m (984.3 ft) of a provincial highway boundary or within 800 m (2,624.7 ft) of the centre point of an intersection of a provincial highway with another County-road before the Development Authority can make a decision on the application.